 If you both have health insurance through your employers, for example, determine who has the better benefits.
 In some cases, it makes the most sense to keep your coverage separate, since employers may assess a surcharge for spouses with access to coverage through their own employer.

 For the first time, you may also need life insurance to ensure your spouse is provided for in the event you should die prematurely, said Hopkins in an interview.
 Life insurance, which may be provided by your employer, is designed to help replace a portion of one’s income and pay off debt, such as a mortgage and college costs for your kids, allowing the surviving spouse to maintain his or her standard of living.
+(Learn more: Why group life insurance at work may not be enough)

 How much you need depends on your income, debt, and personal goals, but many financial professionals recommend purchasing coverage for seven to 10 times your annual salary.
 (Calculator: Life insurance calculator)

 Nonworking spouses who stay home with the kids should also have coverage, though typically less, since the breadwinner would have to pay for childcare if their stay-at-home spouse passed away.
+(Learn more: Why life insurance matters for both working and stay-at-home spouses)

 Such policies provide income if you are too sick or injured to work and thus unable to earn a paycheck.
 “If you are earning income for your household, you want to be sure you have a safety net in place to (help) replace your paycheck if you can’t go to work,” said Walker in an interview, noting the probability of experiencing a disability is far higher than a premature death.
 “People often fail to recognize that their single greatest asset is their ability to earn income.”
 (Calculator: How a disability would affect my finances )